pulzze/autoflow-documentation/docs/ids/action-condition-is-null/fields/value.md

-value to check is null or not
+A value which might be null